5.3 Youth representation bodies

 The pilot project "Youth Parliament" was launched in 2004 and was not intended to remain a one-time action but to become an recurrent project, integrated into the curriculum of secondary schools.
 Unfortunately, this never happened until now, due to many different reasons.

-The Youth Council of the German-speaking Community was established by royal enactment on 30 December 1983.
+The Council of the German-speaking Youth was established by royal enactment on 30 December 1983.
 It is the independent federation of individual young people, youth centres, local youth councils, youth organisations of the political parties, youth organisations and youth services in the German-Speaking Community.
-The general aim of the Youth Council is to promote all activities which are useful to enable the participation of young people in the German-Speaking Community on decisions and measures which concern them.
-The Youth Council considers itself as a platform that gives young people the opportunity for active participation in the design of youth policy, for developing projects and for experiencing (European) democracy.
+The general aim of the Council of the German-speaking Youth is to promote all activities which are useful to enable the participation of young people in the German-Speaking Community on decisions and measures which concern them.
+The Council of the German-speaking Youth considers itself as a platform that gives young people the opportunity for active participation in the design of youth policy, for developing projects and for experiencing (European) democracy.

 The Youth Council gives young people the opportunity to actively shape their future.
 To this end, it helps creating further possibilities for participation and promoting political education.
 For this reason, the Youth Council encourages the creation of student councils in secondary schools and the inclusion of new members.
 The Youth Council tries to strengthen its own membership in other committees, such as administrative boards and advisory bodies.